April Fools' Day 2021: Duolingo toilet paper, Velveeta skincare and more pranks

 Source: dotesports.com

-Most brands gave 2020 a pass for April Fools' jokes, but Lego, Monoprice, the Canadian Space Agency and others are having fun this year.
+Most brands gave 2020 a pass for April Fools' jokes, but Lego, Monoprice, the Canadian Space Agency and others had fun this year.

 More in www.cnet.com